zentyal/zentyal/docs/en/user/jabber.rst

 set up all the settings, add other users as moderators or administrators and destroy the room.

-One of the settings that we should highligh is :guilabel:`Make Room Persistent`.
+One of the settings that we should highlight is :guilabel:`Make Room Persistent`.
 By default all the rooms are destroyed shortly after the last participant leaves.
-These are called dynamic rooms and are the preferred method for multiparticipant chats.
+These are called dynamic rooms and are the preferred method for multi-user chats.
-On the other hand, persistent rooms must be destroyed by one of its administrators and are usually setup for workgroups or topics.
+On the other hand, persistent rooms must be destroyed by one of its administrators and are usually setup for work-groups or topics.

-On Pidgin to join a chatroom go to :guilabel:`Buddies --> Join a Chat...`.
+On Pidgin to join a chat room go to :guilabel:`Buddies --> Join a Chat...`.
-A :guilabel:`Join a Chat` window will popup asking for some information like the :guilabel:`Room` name, the :guilabel:`Server` which should be *conference.domain*, the user :guilabel:`Handle` or nickname and the room :guilabel:`Password` if needed.
+A :guilabel:`Join a Chat` window will pop up asking for some information like the :guilabel:`Room` name, the :guilabel:`Server` which should be *conference.domain*, the user :guilabel:`Handle` or nickname and the room :guilabel:`Password` if needed.